JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 #### Latex themes for CVs

-**Absolutely!** There are some excellent LaTeX themes specifically designed for CV/resume building.
-Let me show you some popular options:
+There are some excellent LaTeX themes specifically designed for CV/resume building.

 **🎯 Popular CV/Resume LaTeX Themes**